Jeffrey Epstein's confidant Ghislaine Maxwell transferred to NY prison after arrest

 This is a breaking news story; check back for updates.

-Fox News’ Marta Dhanis contributed to this report.
+Fox News’ Marta Dhanis and Barnini Chakraborty, along with The Associated Press contributed to this report.